johnrm174/model-railway-signalling/PUBLIC_API.md

                All subsequent changes will be automatically published to remote subscribers Mandatory Parameters:
       *inst_ids:int - The block instruments to publish (multiple Instrument_IDs can be specified)

+set_track_sensors_to_publish_state- Enable the publication of state updates for track sensors.
+             All subsequent changes will be automatically published to remote subscribers Mandatory Parameters:
+      *sensor_ids:int - The track sensors to publish (multiple Sensor IDs can be specified)
 </pre>

 ## Code examples